JustSift/ReSift/docs/tutorial/resift-rentals.md

     </Router>
   );
 }

 export default App;
 ```

-Note that once you add in the above code, a movie drawer will open with some movie detail about 'Coco'.
-We'll pass in the movie dynamically later.
+Note that once you add in the above code, a movie drawer will open with some movie detail about ‘Coco’.
+We’ll pass in the movie dynamically later.

-Next, let's go into the `MovieThumbnail` component to add a `Link` component to directly to the the movie drawer page when the thumbnail is clicked.
+Next, let’s open the `MovieThumbnail` component to add a `Link` component to directly to the the movie drawer page when the thumbnail is clicked.

 ```js
 // /components/MovieThumbnail.js